huiwenzhang/stable-baselines/docs/guide/checking_nan.rst

 Be aware, the hyperparameters given by default seem to work in most cases, however your environment might not play nice with the default hyperparameters.
-If this is the case, try to read up on the affect each hyperparameters has on the model, so that you can try and tune them to get a stable model.
+If this is the case, try to read up on the effect each hyperparameters has on the model, so that you can try and tune them to get a stable model.

 Missing values from datasets